Miro Heiskanen Game Preview: Stars vs. Blackhawks

 Heiskanen Stats vs. the Blackhawks

-- On the defensive side, the Blackhawks are conceding 123 total goals (3.6 per game) which ranks 28th in the NHL.
+- On defense, the Blackhawks are giving up 128 total goals (3.7 per game) which ranks 29th in the league.

 |2023-2024 Season